-89. The Director can also revoke or refuse to renew licenses under Part IX of the CYFSA.
+89:109.
+The Director can also revoke or refuse to renew licenses under Part IX of the CYFSA.
 The Director may do so, for example, if in their opinion the licensee or an employee of a licensee has contravened the CYFSA or regulations promulgated thereunder, any other law including the Charter, or a condition of the licence.
-They may also do so if the manner in which the facility is being operated is carried on in a manner that is prejudicial to the children's health, safety or
+They may also do so if the manner in which the facility is being operated is carried on in a manner that is prejudicial to the children's health, safety or welfare.

-- 90. Ontario purports to require services to be provided through the delivery of evidence-based rehabilitative programs based on the principles of community safety, accountability, and reduction of recidivism.
-These services are purportedly delivered in a manner that provides opportunities for supportive relations to develop between young persons and staff. - 91.
+90.110.
+Ontario purports to require services to be provided through the delivery of evidencebased rehabilitative programs based on the principles of community safety, accountability, and reduction of recidivism.
+These services are purportedly delivered in a manner that provides opportunities for supportive relations to develop between young persons and staff.

+91.111.
 All directors, supervisors, and inspectors appointed by the Minister under the CYFSA are agents of Ontario.
-The staff at all directly administered secure youth custody facilities are agents of Ontario.
+The staff at all directly administered secure-youth custody facilities are agents of Ontario.
 Ontario is responsible in law for the acts and omissions of its agents.

-Ontario's Inspection Powers Into Non-Directly Administered Secure Youth Custody Facilities and Compliance with the Charter, CYFSA, and Convention
+Ontario's Inspection Powers Into Non-Directly Administered Secure-Youth Custody Facilities and Compliance with the Charter, CYFSA, and Convention

-- 92. Ontario has broad powers of inspection to ensure compliance with the Charter, CYFSA, and the Convention. - 93.
+92:112.
+Ontario has broad powers of inspection to ensure compliance with the Charter, CYFSA, and the Convention.

+93.113.
 Section 273 of the CYFSA allows for the appointment of inspectors.
 Directors, as appointed under the CYFSA are also inspectors.
-Section 274 of the CYFSA confirms that an "inspector shall conduct inspections for the purpose of determining compliance" the CYFSA and its regulations. - 94.
-Routine strip searches are illegal and present an immediate threat to the health, safety, and welfare of children.
+Section 274 of the CYFSA confirms that an "inspector shall conduct inspections for the purpose of determining compliance" the CYFSA and its regulations.

+114. \\\\Routine strip searches are illegal and present an immediate threat to the health, safety, and welfare of children.
 Faced with such conduct, Ontario is empowered to prevent it through the licencing scheme under the CYFSA.
 In the event inspectors find non-compliance with the law, they are empowered to impose conditions on licensees (s.
 255), refuse to issue a licence (s.

-Electronically issued / Délivré par voie électronique : 25-Jul-2024 Toronto Superior Court of Justice / Cour supérieure de justice suspend a licence if a secure youth custody is being operated in a manner that presents an immediate threat to the health, safety, or welfare of children.
-Despite this and Ontario's knowledge of the use of routine strip searches at secure youth custody facilities, Ontario has failed to act to prevent this harmful conduct in facilities operated by Ontario and its licencees.
+261), revoke an existing licence (s.
+262), refuse to renew an existing licence (s.
+262), or they can suspend a licence if a secure-youth custody facility is being operated in a manner that presents an immediate threat to the health, safety, or welfare of children.
+Despite this and Ontario's knowledge of the use of routine strip searches at secure-youth custody facilities, Ontario has failed to act to prevent this harmful conduct in facilities operated by Ontario and its licencees.